vishal-vaghasiya/interview-questions-ios/Swift.md

 - Use HTTPS (never HTTP)
 - Use Keychain for tokens and passwords
 - Avoid logging sensitive information
-- Avoid storing secrets in app bundle
+- Avoid storing secrets in the app bundle
 - Use SSL Pinning (advanced)
 - Use server-side validation